Dibedy/The-MCSR-Practice-Map/README.md

 # The MCSR Practice Map

-MCSR Map which combines every imporant 1.16.1 Practice Map into one while adding new features and sections.
+A Practice map which combines every imporant 1.16.1 Practice Map into one, while adding new features and sections.

 ## Features
 - **Portal Practice**